How to Make a Homeless Care Package That’s Actually Useful

 - Perishable goods.
-As I’ve said, the homeless have no access to a freezer.
+As I’ve said, the homeless have no access to refrigeration.
 So avoid putting fresh goods that will only last a day or two.

 - Old clothes.
 Yes, the homeless need clothes.
-But it’s hard to guess a person’s size especially if you’re handing out care packages to a lot of people.
-So apart from socks and gloves, avoid putting any clothing item in general.
+But it’s hard to guess a person’s size, especially if you’re handing out care packages to a variety of people.
+So apart from socks and gloves, avoid putting any clothing items in general.

 - Sharp or Bladed Objects.
 This one is pretty obvious.
 For safety and security reasons, you should never put any bladed or sharp objects inside homeless care kits.